Skip to content

 Reductionism and expansionism in design theory

-In the readings of my PhD I came across the term reductionism a lot.
-It is used to criticize or warn against the trap of analyzing social phenomena in a rather restricted way, with no clear definition of its own.
-After years of reading those uses, I got a tacit understanding of what can be […] - Feb 23, 2015
+In the readings of my PhD research, I came across the term reductionism a lot.
+This term is used to criticize or warn against the trap of analyzing social phenomena in a somewhat restricted way, with no clear definition of its own.
+After years of reading those uses, I got a tacit understanding of what […] - Feb 23, 2015

 Collaborative Future Making